peteroupc/peteroupc.github.io/exporand.md

     1. Generate **v**, a multinomial random vector with _b_ probabilities equal to 1/_b_, where _b_ is the base, or radix (for the binary case, _b_ = 2, so this is equivalent to generating `LC` = binomial(`n`, 0.5) and setting **v** to {`LC`, `n - LC`}).
     2. Starting at `index`, append the digit 0 to the first **v**\[0\] PSRNs, a 1 digit to the next **v**\[1\] PSRNs, and so on to appending a _b_ &minus; 1 digit to the last **v**\[_b_ &minus; 1\] PSRNs (for the binary case, this means appending a 0 bit to the first `LC` PSRNs and a 1 bit to the next `n - LC` PSRNs).
     3. For each integer _i_ in \[0, _b_): If **v**\[_i_\] > 1, repeat step 3 and these substeps with `index` = `index` + &Sigma;<sub>_j_=0, ..., _i_&minus;1</sub> **v**\[_j_\] and `n` = **v**\[_i_\].
 (For the binary case, this means: If `LC > 1`, repeat step 3 and these substeps with the same `index` and `n = LC`; then, if `n - LC > 1`, repeat step 3 and these substeps with `index = index + LC`, and `n = n - LC`).
-4. Take the `k`th PSRN (starting at 1) and fill it with uniform random digits as necessary to give its fractional part `bitcount` many digits (similarly to **FillGeometricBag** above).
-Return that number.
-(An implementation may instead just return the PSRN without filling it this way first, but the beta sampler described later doesn't use this alternative.)
+4. Take the `k`th PSRN (starting at 1), then optionally fill it with uniform random digits as necessary to give its fractional part `bitcount` many digits (similarly to **FillGeometricBag** above), then return that number.
+(Note that the beta sampler  described later chooses to fill the PSRN this way via this algorithm.)

 <a id=Power_of_Uniform_Sub_Algorithm></a>
 ### Power-of-Uniform Sub-Algorithm